4basebio Plc - Director/PDMR Shareholding

 Director's Dealing

-4basebio PLC (AIM: 4BB), the specialist life sciences group focused on exploiting intellectual property in the field of cell and gene therapies and DNA vaccines, announces that, on 13 December 2021, Heikki Lanckriet, chief executive officer, acquired 3,000 ordinary shares at an average price of 652 pence per share.
+4basebio PLC (AIM: 4BB), the specialist life sciences group focused on exploiting intellectual property in the field of cell and gene therapies and DNA vaccines, announces that, on 17 December 2021 and 20 December 2021, Heikki Lanckriet, chief executive officer, acquired in aggregate 2,500 ordinary shares on behalf of his wife at 650 pence per share.

 This announcement contains inside information for the purposes of Article 7 of EU Regulation 596/2014.